State of Kentucky Case Study (written by the National Governors Association)

 The modifications to Kentucky’s apprenticeship governance came as the commonwealth was undertaking an innovative approach to continue expanding apprenticeship opportunities.
 In 2018, Kentucky’s state government looked inward to its own agencies for opportunity to expand apprenticeship programs.
 The initial offerings ranged from computer support specialist programs at the Department of Community-Based Services to automotive technician programs at the Transportation Cabinet.
-Kentucky’s approach, which has been replicated in peer states and localities, was the subject of a case study by the Urban Institute.
+Kentucky’s approach, which has been replicated in peer states and localities, was the subject of a opens in a new windowcase studyopens PDF file by the Urban Institute.

 DEVELOPING RESOURCES FOR COLLEGES AND FOR THE FIELD